Specialist in: world, house, nu-jazz, electronica and ambient

 Let’s start from the beginning - please introduce yourself and give us a background to your life in music...

 I’m Brian d’Souza.
-I wear many hats in the music industry – I’m founder and managing director of Open Ear, also working as part of the playlist curation team.
+I wear many hats in the music industry.
+I’m founder and managing director of Open Ear, also working as part of the playlist curation team.
 This acts as my main 9-5 job but outside of that I produce music and DJ using the name Auntie Flo (in tribute to my favourite Goan Auntie).
-I’ve released music on a variety of labels including recently on Gilles Petersons Brownswood and Moscomans Disco Halal.
+I’ve released music on a variety of labels including recently on Gilles Petersons Brownswood and Moscoman's Disco Halal.
 I regularly DJ internationally, recently completing tours in the US, India, Japan/Korea, Australia/New Zealand, east Africa and extensively in Europe.
-I host a monthly radio show on Worldwide FM called Radio Highlife and run a record label also called Highlife.
+I hosted a monthly radio show on Worldwide FM called Radio Highlife and run a record label also called Highlife.
 My main motivation is to use music to open doors, breaking down culture and language barriers to connect with people.

 Music has fascinated me from a young age, I remember it being a gateway into many cultures and subcultures from west coast hip hop to britpop, which was invaluable in my teenage years.
-In University, I started to study the affects of music during my degree in psychology and latterly in a Masters in Sound Design.
+At university, I started to study the effects of music during my degree in psychology and latterly in a Masters in Sound Design.
 I’m hugely interested in how our sense of hearing works and how we can use to sound to enhance our environment and state of mind.
 I’m utterly devoted to music and sound, and my dedication to understanding all its many aspects will no doubt keep me going for the rest of my life.

 Do you remember what music inspired you at an early age?
 And perhaps a few tracks that inspired you to start a career in music?